-A respite foster carer provides short-term placements for children.
+A respite foster carer provides short-term care for children.
 We arrange planned respite where possible, so the child can build a trusted relationship with the same respite carer.

 What needs does respite foster care fulfil?